-Each year, almost 71,000 new cases of bladder cancer are diagnosed in the United States.
-The good news is that bladder cancer is highly treatable when diagnosed in early stages.
+Bladder cancer is a cancer that starts in the bladder.
+Your bladder is in the lower abdomen, and it holds and releases urine.
+About 71,000 new cases of bladder cancer are diagnosed in the United States each year.
+The good news is that bladder cancer is very treatable when diagnosed in early stages.

 Bladder cancer often starts from the cells that line the inside of the bladder.
 In later stages, it can spread into the walls of the bladder, making it more difficult to treat.

 At Allina Health, you will be seen by a team of cancer care specialists to diagnose bladder cancer.
 Your team will include your primary care provider, who will perform a physical exam, including a rectal and pelvic exam.